 - This lower (or $0) statement balance will be reported to the credit bureaus.

-- Your credit report will show that you are spending far less than your available credit.
+- Your credit report will show you are spending far less than your available credit.
 This lower credit utilization rate may positively impact your credit score.

 As an added bonus, paying your credit card balance several times during the month may make it easier to keep up with your spending.
 Being aware of how much you've charged on your credit cards is an important aspect of budgeting.
 And paying off your full statement balance each month can help you avoid paying expensive interest fees.